lethienantran/NightTimeVillage/README.md

 <p align="center"><em>The Result of Voting Will Be Shown</em></p>

 # Installations:
-This repository is only the draft, and it is only configured with the use of Photon Network for testing and developing the gameplay.
-You can check out
+This repository is only the draft version assets, which only configured with the use of Photon Network for testing and developing the gameplay.
+It is not all full source.